 2 such resources should be allocated.
 3 (c) Consultation.-In developing the National 4 Strategy for Border Security, the Secretary shall consult 5 with representatives of- 6 (1) State, local, and tribal authorities with re- 7 sponsibility for locations along the international land 8 and maritime borders of the United States; and 9 (2) appropriate private sector entities, non- 10 governmental organizations, and affected commu- 11 nities that have expertise in areas related to border 12 security.
 13 (d) Coordination.-The National Strategy for Bor- 14 der Security shall be consistent with the National Strategy 15 for Maritime Security developed pursuant to Homeland 16 Security Presidential Directive 13, dated December 21, 17 2004.
-18 (e) Submission to Congress.- 19 (1) STRATEGY.-Not later than 1 year after the 20 date of the enactment of this Act, the Secretary 21 shall submit to Congress the National Strategy for 22 Border Security.
+18 (e) Submission to Congress.- 19 (1) Strategy.-Not later than 1 year after the 20 date of the enactment of this Act, the Secretary 21 shall submit to Congress the National Strategy for 22 Border Security.
 23 (2) UPDATES.-The Secretary shall submit to 24 Congress any update of such Strategy that the Sec-

 1 retary determines is necessary, not later than 30 2 days after such update is developed.
-3 (f) Immediate Action.-Nothing in this section or 4 section 111 may be construed to relieve the Secretary of 5 the responsibility to take all actions necessary and appro- 6 priate to achieve and maintain operational control over the 7 entire international land and maritime borders of the 8 United States.
-9 SEC.
-113. REPORTS ON IMPROVING THE EXCHANGE OF IN- 10 FORMATION ON NORTH AMERICAN SECU- FORMATION ON NORTH AMERICAN SECU- RITY.
-11 10111213 RITY.
-11 12 13 RITY. (a) REQUIREMENT FOR REPORTS.-Not later than 1 11 12 13 14 RITY. (a) REQUIREMENT FOR REPORTS.-Not later than 1 year after the date of the enactment of this Act, and annually thereafter, the Secretary of State, in coordination with 11 12 RITY. (a) REQUIREMENT FOR REPORTS.-Not later than 1 year after the date of the enactment of this Act, and annually thereafter, the Secretary of State, in coordination with the exchange of information related to the security of biometric standards for the issuance, authentication,

-19 (b) CONTENTS.-Each report submitted under sub-20 section (a) shall contain a description of the following:

-21 (1) Security Clearances and document in-22 Tegrity.-The progress made toward the develop-23 ment of common enrollment, security, technical, and
+3 (f) Immediate Action.-Nothing in this section or 4 section 111 may be construed to relieve the Secretary of

+- 5 the responsibility to take all actions necessary and appro- - 6 priate to achieve and maintain operational control over the - 7 entire international land and maritime borders of the - 8 United States. - 9 SEC.
+113. REPORTS ON IMPROVING THE EXCHANGE OF IN- - 10 FORMATION ON NORTH AMERICAN SECU- - 11 RITY. - 12 (a) REQUIREMENT FOR REPORTS.-Not later than 1 - 13 year after the date of the enactment of this Act, and annu- - 14 ally thereafter, the Secretary of State, in coordination with - 15 the Secretary and the heads of other appropriate Federal - 16 agencies, shall submit to Congress a report on improving - 17 the exchange of information related to the security of - 18 North America. - 19 (b) Contents.-Each report submitted under sub- - 20 section (a) shall contain a description of the following: - 21 (1) Security Clearances and Document in- - TEGRITY.-The progress made toward the develop- - 23 ment of common enrollment, security, technical, and - biometric standards for the issuance, authentication,